thisz-akj/ros2-ml-accelerator-pipeline/README.md

 # Real-Time Pose Estimation ML-Accelerated Pipeline

 ## Overview
-This repository implements a high-throughput keypoint detection and pose estimation pipeline optimized for edge deployment on the SiMa.ai MLSoC.
+This repository implements a high-throughput keypoint detection and pose estimation pipeline optimized for edge deployment on the Edge device.
 The system bridges the gap between research-grade models and production-ready inference by leveraging hardware-specific acceleration and an optimized compilation workflow.

 The pipeline supports the complete transition from a PyTorch-trained model to a hardware-executable ELF artifact, enabling real-time inference under resource-constrained edge environments.
 Performance is achieved through precision-aware quantization, efficient memory management, and tight integration with the SiMa.ai software stack.